 Travelling by road you can be sure of one thing - you will hurtle past places of interest and outstanding beauty.
 Follow some of my walks and you will take yourself to places often missed or hidden from view.

-I can be booked to lead a fundraising walk - within Kent - for your organisation or for a group of friends on holiday or for a special occasion.
+I can be booked to plan or lead fundraising walks - within Kent - for your organisation or for a group of friends on holiday, or for a special occasion.

 Click for Details

 About Geoff Rambler

 tumblr Hit Counter END: Powered by Supercounters.com

 A selection of videos of events seen on walks.
 The Tree-troll walk is a fun way to engage children - the older the woodland the more dramatic the Trolls.

 Click for Walk